dj-stripe/dj-stripe/docs/usage/creating_usage_record.md

 Usage records allow you to report customer usage and metrics to Stripe for metered billing of subscription prices

-Usage records created using Djstripe's [`UsageRecord.create()`][djstripe.models.UsageRecord.create] method will both create and sync the created `UsageRecord` object with your db.
+Usage records created using Djstripe's [`UsageRecord.create()`][djstripe.models.billing.UsageRecord.create] method will both create and sync the created `UsageRecord` object with your db.

 !!! note